inab/docker-textmining-tools/nlp-standard-preprocessing/README.md

 Build and run the docker individually

-	#To build the docker, just go into the ades-tagger folder and execute
+	#To build the docker, just go into the nlp-standard-preprocessing folder and execute
 	docker build -t nlp-standard-preprocessing .
 	#To run the docker, just set the input_folder and the output
 	mkdir ${PWD}/nlp_preprocessing_output; docker run --rm -u $UID -v ${PWD}/input_output:/in:ro -v ${PWD}/nlp_preprocessing_output:/out:rw nlp-standard-preprocessing nlp-standard-preprocessing -i /in -o /out